bigscience-workshop/petals/README.md

 model_name = "bigscience/bloom"  # You can use any Hugging Face hub repo with a supported model tokenizer = AutoTokenizer(model_name)
 model = AutoDistributedModelForCausalLM.from_pretrained(model_name, tuning_mode="ptune", pre_seq_len=16)
-# Embeddings & prompts are on your device, BLOOM blocks are distributed across the Internet
+# Embeddings & prompts are on your device, transformer blocks are distributed across the Internet

 inputs = tokenizer("A cat sat", return_tensors="pt")["input_ids"]
 outputs = model.generate(inputs, max_new_tokens=5)